AG-w/sd-webui-lora-block-weight/README.md

 Note: This is a poor attempt to add dynamic lora weight from [loractl](https://github.com/cheald/sd-webui-loractl) to LBW
 I didn't touch start/stop function, all I did is patch `x@y` syntax from loractl extension
 syntax example: `<lora:vectorer:te=0.1:unet=0@0,0.15@0.5:lbw=OUTALL>`
+option to use step function instead of linear interpolation

 ###
 - custom script for [AUTOMATIC1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)